Andrew Rannells: 2012–present: Work in television and theater

-During this period, he also returned to voice acting; notable credits include main roles in Netflix's Big Mouth (2017–2025) and Amazon's Invincible (2021–present).
+During this period, he also returned to voice acting; notable credits include main roles in Netflix's Big Mouth (2017–2025) and Amazon's Invincible (2021–2025).
 He played Trent Oliver in Netflix's 2020 movie musical The Prom, an adaptation of the Broadway musical of the same name.
+Rannells' role in Invincible would latter be recast in the fourth season of the show, being replaced by Brandon Scott Jones.

 In 2022 Rannells made his London stage debut originating the role of Jim Bakker in the musical Tammy Faye at the Almeida Theatre.
 He was nominated for a Laurence Olivier Award for Best Actor in a Musical in 2023.
 Originally announced to reprise this role for the Broadway transfer in the fall of 2024, he dropped out of the production after contract negotiations failed and was replaced by his Falsettos co-star Christian Borle.

 He reunited with his The Book of Mormon co-star Josh Gad for a limited Broadway production of Gutenberg!
 The Musical! from September 15, 2023, to January 28, 2024.

 Rannells published his first book, a memoir titled Too Much Is Not Enough, in 2019.
 It is a series of essays about his childhood in Omaha, Nebraska, and his years spent in New York leading up to his 2005 Broadway debut in Hairspray.
 His second book Uncle of the Year: & Other Debatable Triumphs, again a memoir in the form of essays, was released in 2023.

 He made his directorial debut with season 2 episode 7 of Modern Love, titled "How Do You Remember Me?"
 He also wrote the episode, adapting an essay he wrote for the New York Times column (which appeared in his first memoir).

 During an interview on a podcast called 4Kids Flashback, Rannells revealed that he was never called up to reprise his role as Tao Ren for the English dub of Shaman King.

+In 2026, Rannells joined the cast of the dark comedy crime series Deli Boys, portraying district attorney Andrew Chadwater.

 Personal life

 Rannells is gay, mentioning that he had known about his sexual orientation since high school.
 He came out to his family when he was eighteen, but he stated that "by that point, no one was surprised".
 He also came out to his theater friends, but not his all-boys Catholic school.

 Since 2019, he has been in a relationship with actor Tuc Watkins.
 The two met the year before while playing a couple in the Broadway production of The Boys in the Band.
 They reprised their roles for Netflix's film version of the show and also worked together on Black Monday in 2020.

 He splits his time between New York and Los Angeles.

+In an interview with Metro, he said his father died when Rannells was 22 years old.